nathanfx330/redleaf/readme.md

 ```

 3. Open [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.
-4. Follow the prompt to create your administrator account.
+4. Follow the on-screen prompts to create your account.

 ---

-## ⚙️ Core Workflow
+## ⚙️ Core Workflow (Standard Mode)

-From the dashboard, you can:
+When running in Standard Mode, you can use the dashboard to:

 *   **Discover Docs**: Scan and detect new/modified files.
 *   **Process All "New"**: Extract text and metadata via background tasks.
 *   **Update Browse Cache**: Precompute relationships for fast navigation.

+> In Precomputed Mode, these features are disabled, as the work has already been done by the curator.

 ---